Manufacturer catalog

 • British Aerospace heritagePublisher: BAE Systems Heritage | Note: Supports the 1999 merger that created BAE Systems from British Aerospace and Marconi Electronic Systems, which is the downstream corporate context for the GEC-Marconi Dynamics legacy line. | Accessed: 2026-06-21

-• BAE Systems legacy companiesPublisher: BAE Systems Heritage | Note: Supports the broader Marconi and GEC historical predecessor context used to frame GEC-Marconi Dynamics as a legacy builder facet in the BAE heritage line. | Accessed: 2026-06-21
+• BAE Systems legacy companiesPublisher: BAE Systems Heritage | Note: Supports the broader Marconi and GEC historical predecessor context for the GEC-Marconi Dynamics legacy line. | Accessed: 2026-06-21

 • Leonardo UK heritagePublisher: Leonardo UK | Note: Supports GEC's 1990 merger with Marconi companies, the Stanmore-era defense-electronics context, and the later handoff into BAE Systems Avionics. | Accessed: 2026-06-21